yashmadan123/mslearn-openai/Instructions/Labs/Getting-Started-4hours.md

 By the end of this lab, you will be able to:

 - **Get started with the Azure OpenAI Service**: This hands-on exercise aims to teach you the fundamentals of using Azure OpenAI Service to integrate advanced AI models into your apps.
-Participants will set up and begin utilizing the Azure OpenAI Service to integrate AI models into their applications.
+You will set up and begin utilizing the Azure OpenAI Service to integrate AI models into the applications.

 - **Use Azure OpenAI SDKs in your app**: This hands-on exercise demonstrates how to integrate Azure OpenAI SDKs into your application to improve AI capabilities.
-Participants will integrate and use Azure OpenAI SDKs within their application.
+You will integrate and use Azure OpenAI SDKs within the application.

 - **Utilize prompt engineering in your app**: This hands-on exercise demonstrates how to use prompt engineering methods to improve AI interactions in your application.
-Participants will use prompt engineering strategies to enhance the performance and relevance of AI.
+You will use prompt engineering strategies to enhance the performance and relevance of AI.

 - **Generate and improve code with Azure OpenAI Service**: The goal of this hands-on exercise is to demonstrate how to effectively generate and refine code using Azure OpenAI.
-Participants will improve their abilities to create and refine code with Azure OpenAI Service tools and approaches.
+You will improve your abilities to create and refine code with Azure OpenAI Service tools and approaches.

 ## Pre-requisites